If you're not a fan of mayonnaise and celery in your chicken salad, try this no-mayo salad instead.

 Instructions

-Making this no-mayo chicken salad is super easy!
-The detailed instructions are included in the recipe card below.
+The detailed instructions for making this salad are included in the recipe card below.
 Here are the basic steps:

-- Bake your chicken breasts, then cool and shred them.
+Cook the chicken breasts, cool them, and cube or shred them.

-- Prepare the dressing: In a jar with a tight-fitting lid, add olive oil, vinegar, water, garlic, Dijon mustard, salt, pepper, and dried thyme.
+Prepare the dressing: In a jar with a tight-fitting lid, add olive oil, vinegar, water, garlic, Dijon mustard, salt, pepper, and dried thyme.
 Seal the jar well.
 Shake until the ingredients emulsify into a dressing.
-(Photos 1-2).

-- In a salad bowl, add the shredded chicken, onions, olives, chicken, feta, and cilantro.
+In a salad bowl, add the shredded chicken, onions, olives, chicken, feta, and cilantro.
 Pour the dressing on top and gently toss to combine.
-(Photos 3-6).

 While this salad is excellent when freshly made, it's even better if allowed to rest in the fridge for an hour or so.
 This allows the flavors to meld.
-Just remember to give it another stir before serving.
+Just remember to stir it again before serving.

 Recipe FAQs

-Yellow onions would be a bit too sharp, I think.
-You could try white onion, which is milder and not as sharp as yellow onion.
-Or perhaps use the green parts of scallions.
+Yellow onions would be a bit too sharp.
+You could try white onion, which is milder, or use the green parts of scallions.

 The flavor profile of this salad is very different than the classic one made with mayonnaise, but it's just as good.